blazejtez/electronic-business/README.md

 #### mySql

     mysql:
-        image: mysql:5
+      build:
+        dockerfile: Dockerfile
+        context: ./mysql/.
       ports:
         - "3306"
       volumes:
         - db-data:/var/lib/mysql
       environment:
         MYSQL_ROOT_PASSWORD: prestashop
         MYSQL_DATABASE: prestashop
       restart: always

-This definition declares creation of a container made from image of mysql 5 on port 3306 (in docker internal network) with a named volume to keep database files even if the container is removed.
+This definition declares creation of a container made from image of mysql 5 (altered in Dockerfile in `./mysql/Dockerfile`) on port 3306 (in docker internal network) with a named volume to keep database files even if the container is removed.

 Environment variables are set in `environment:` section with Prestashop database name and password curently provided.